The Hard Lefschetz Theorem on K\"ahler Lie Algebroids: Kähler Lie Algebroids

-At this point, we've picked up a number of necessary conditions for all the previous results to both work and agree with each other, so for convenience sake we'll introduce a new definition to combine them all: \begin{definition} We say a K\"ahler Lie Algebroid $(\A,\rho ,[\cdot , \cdot], g_\A, \omega_\A, J_\A)$ over a manifold $M$ is \textit{Hodge-admissible} if the following conditions hold: \begin{enumerate} \item $M$ is compact, orientable, and closed \item $\A$ is elliptic \item $\A$ carries a $\frac{\omega^m}{m!}$-normal integrating section $\eta$ \end{enumerate} \end{definition}
+\end{proof} At this point, there are a a few necessary conditions for all the previous results to both work and agree with each other, so for convenience sake we'll introduce a new definition to combine them all: \begin{definition} We say a K\"ahler Lie Algebroid $(\A,\rho ,[\cdot , \cdot], h_\A)$ over a manifold $M$ is \textit{Hodge-admissible} if the following conditions hold: \begin{enumerate} \item $M$ is compact, orientable, and closed. \item $\A$ is elliptic. \item $\A$ carries an integrating section. \end{enumerate} \end{definition} \begin{remark} In light of Lemma \ref{normalization}, any integrating section can be adjusted to be $\omega^m/m!$-normal, where $\omega$ is the $\A$-Kähler form associated to the chosen Kähler metric.
+As previously remarked, all integrating sections will be assumed to be normalized this way. \end{remark}

 \decomp*